albentrang/cypress-portfolio/test_specs/custom_website_plan.md

 - [x] Clicking the sign change button twice should return the number to its original value.
 - [x] Clicking the decimal button twice should not add a second decimal point to the number.

+### Text to File Downloader

+- [x] All the elements contain their expected text when the text to file downloader page is loaded.
+- [x] The title element uses "Text to File Downloader".
+- [ ] The char count dynamically counts up and down when the user types in the text area.
+- [ ] Enter text to download a text file.
+- [ ] Enter text to download a markdown file.
+- [ ] Enter text to download a CSV file.
+- [ ] Enter text to download a JSON file.
+- [ ] Error message appears when the text area is empty and the user tries to download a file.
+- [ ] Error message appears when the file name field is empty and the user tries to download a file.

 ## Notes and Ideas

 ### Frontend